calvinmetcalf/catiline/API.md

 ```
 To cancel a queue calling `workers.batch('msg')` will clear the current data and reject all the promises.

-If you want to dispense with the queuing system you can also do a dumb queue
+If you want to dispense with the queuing system you can also do an unmanaged queue.

 ```javascript
 var workers = cw({